OpenRTX/OpenRTX/subprojects/voicePromptGenerator/README.md

 Once the speech files have been downloaded, they are converted to M17 format using  codec2

-Once all files have been processed to M17, the script packages the files into a single Voice Prompt pack, binary file.
+Once all files have been processed to M17, the script packages the files into a single Voice Prompt pack binary file which must be uploaded to the radio.

+Please note! the words in the wordlist.csv file must be synchronized with the source code as follows:
+Strings upto and including PROMPT_RIGHT_BRACE correspond to voice prompts defined in the voicePrompt_t enum in voicePrompts.h.
+These are strings which are not in the UIStrings table because they represent numbers, characters, symbols, and prompts which are pronounced differently to how they are displayed. strings from LANGUAGE_NAME to the end must correspond directly to the strings in the stringsTable_t struct defined in UIStrings.h.
+Do not reorder any strings unless they are also reordered  in  the wordlist.csv file,  voicePrompt_t enum in voicePrompts.h, and stringsTable_t struct in UIStrings.h together.
+If you do, you will break what is spoken for the various symbols or strings.